The Beast at Shooting Creek

 Silence, then, “Can we just take care of the old man and roll, I’m tired of this place.
 No action.”
 Footsteps then.

 It was dark, nearly moonless.
 He kept running.
 Into the woods.
-It was darker in here.
+It was blacker in here.
 Up a hill.
 He passed yet another home.
 Also abandoned, unlit.
 Windows broken.
 Birds’ nests in the corners of the eve.

 He didn’t stop running until he reached the foothills and began to climb Arch Ridge.
 He’d lost them.

 Then he searched the home for guns.
 Found a gun case.
 Felt it, more than saw it.
 As he had often discovered, it was rare not to find guns in small town homes.

-Later, at least in the big cities, before everything descended into chaos, the military began remove the guns and other valuables, from the abandoned homes.
+Later, at least in the big cities, before everything descended into chaos, the various military groups, began remove the guns and other valuables, from the abandoned homes.
 It was as if everyone had prepared their homes for a storm, only to be shuffled peacefully, into the belly of the actual beast.
 A revelation they had learned too late.

 Chasing the Moon